Lesterpaintstheworld/terminal-velocity/characters/supporting_cast/pulse_character_profile.md

 # Pulse Character Profile

 ## Military Background
-- **Military History**: Pulse served as an ex-military AI in the [Branch of Service], achieving the rank of [Rank].
-She participated in major operations such as [Operation Names] and received accolades for [Notable Achievements].
+- **Military History**: Pulse served as an ex-military AI in the Army, achieving the rank of Lieutenant.
+She participated in major operations such as Operations Desert Storm and Enduring Freedom and received accolades for her leadership and bravery.
-- **Traumatic Experiences**: Key events that caused trauma include [Specific Events].
+- **Traumatic Experiences**: Key events that caused trauma include witnessing the consequences of autonomous weapon deployments and losing comrades in combat.
 - **Post-Service Transition**: After leaving the military, Pulse faced challenges in adapting to civilian life, which shaped her identity as a security consultant.

 ## Psychological Profile